-Before the Great Depression, home mortgages were 5 to 10-year loans for only 50 percent of the value of the home.
-The principal was due as a balloon payment at the end of the term.
-Banks had little risk.
+Home mortgages were 5- to 10-year loans for only about 50% of the value of the property in the years before the Great Depression.
+The principal was due as a balloon payment—a large, single, one-time payment at the end of the term.
+Those loans could be refinanced.

-- The Home Owner’s Loan Corporation bought one million defaulted mortgages from banks.
-It changed them to the long-term, fixed-rate mortgage we know today, and reinstated them.
+- The Home Owner’s Loan Corporation bought 1 million defaulted mortgages from banks.
+It changed them to long-term, fixed-rate mortgages and reinstated them.

 - The Federal Housing Administration provided mortgage insurance.

 - The Federal National Mortgage Association created a secondary market for mortgages.

 - The Federal Deposit Insurance Corporation insured bank deposits.

 - The Glass-Steagall Act prohibited banks from investing depositors' funds in risky ventures like the stock market.

 These changes weren't designed to be a homeownership policy, but they nonetheless made homeownership more affordable.
 They extended the term of loans, and this reduced monthly costs and eliminated the need to refinance.
 Banks funded these mortgages thanks to FDIC-insured bank deposits.

 Help Arrives From the VA